 You may dread doing taxes, but tax identity thieves revel in it.
 To them, it's an opportunity to profit at the expense of unsuspecting victims.
 Tax identity thieves steal Social Security numbers or other tax identification information and use them to file fake returns, collect fraudulent refunds or work illegally.

 If you've received a notice about suspicious activity from the IRS, or you've received unexpected W-2 or 1099 forms in the mail for income you never earned, tax identity theft may be the culprit.
 Tens of thousands of taxpayers experience tax identity theft every year.
 Here's a quick guide to what it is and how it works and what you can do about it.

-Thieves acquire your Social Security number in different ways, including through cyberattacks and data breaches involving current or former employers; stolen W-2, 1099 and other tax forms; your own internet-connected devices via malware or public Wi-Fi hacks; other data breaches that include your Social Security number (including breaches involving government agencies); or even a corrupt tax preparer.
+Tax identity theft happens when someone uses your Social Security number to steal your tax refund or work under a false identity.
+Tax identity theft relies on your Social Security number or tax ID, which thieves may acquire through cyberattacks and data breaches involving current or former employers; stolen W-2, 1099 and other tax forms; your own internet-connected devices via malware or public Wi-Fi hacks; other data breaches that include your Social Security number (including breaches involving government agencies); or even a corrupt tax preparer.

 Steps to Take if You're a Victim of Tax Identity Theft